Derek Winnert

 The two have somehow survived a hideous monster that roams the planet.
 Dr Morbius has made a discovery and has no intention of sharing it.
 In fact Morbius tries to stop Adams and crew coming, and then makes it very clear they are not welcome.

-Commander Adams’s crew are played by Warren Stevens as Lieutenant Doc Ostrow, Jack Kelly as Lieutenant Jerry Farman, Richard Anderson as Chief Quinn, Earl Holliman as Cook, and George Wallace as Bosun.
+Commander Adams’s crew are played by Warren Stevens as Lieutenant Doc Ostrow, Jack Kelly as Lieutenant Jerry Farman, Richard Anderson as Chief Quinn, Earl Holliman as the Cook, and George Wallace as the Bosun.

-Morbius offers to help the crew get ready to return home, but Adams says he must await further instructions from Earth.
+Morbius offers to help the crew get ready to return home, but Adams says they must stay awhile and he must await further instructions from Earth.

 Both Commander Adams and Lieutenant Jerry Farman are very taken by the lovely Altaira, and soon find themselves vying for her affections.
 This might be to do with Anne Francis’s miniskirt – the first worn in a Hollywood movie.